 In this case, the colder air coming from the cloud would generally reduce the True Wind Speed.

 Do you time shifts to get an idea of when to expect the next shift or is it something that you feel?

 I’ve never really taken the times of shifts methodically like that and I do not write the shift range down I seem to have a good recall for the numbers.

-I have developed a trust for Predictwind.
+I have developed a trust in Predictwind.
 Very user-friendly.
-Gives a good over-view snapshot, but allows you to dig deeper into the bigger picture synoptic and cloud situation with a few clicks.
+Gives a good overview snapshot, but allows you to dig deeper into the bigger picture synoptic and cloud situation with a few clicks.
 I like it.